LukeGrahamLandry/franca/devlog.md

 - ffi/include() whitelist imports so you can notice if you update your image decoder library and it tries to exec something now.
   - unfortunate that rn import_c reexports everything in headers, so the imports of the module include things you don't call. tho i guess doing it in the compiler when importing is better anyway because it means it can extend to franca libraries eventually (through import_module).
+---

+- fr: catch the mistake of calling destroy_compiler on the one from current_compiler_context
+- default_driver: require the input file directly after the action so it doesn't care about file extension
+- tests for errors that crash harder than @assert_compile_error can catch
+  - confused myself because the bake check runs when dropping the compiler when is after running main if jitted so if you assert on the uninit memory's value you see the assert fail before it notices the bake wasn't allowed.
+- like tests/gpu but for the programs that do software rendering for the interesting part
+  - seed the random numbers for chip8,scratch
+  - scratch colour wheel doesn't repro. i was afraid sin/cos would be slightly different. printed them, inputs are different too, so its just timing. because update does some math on timer which is then passed to cos.
+  - if im going to be putting these on the website, 9mb ppm isn't reasonable.
+500k png is better. add nonzero alpha byte.
+  - ci

 ## (Aug 21) sb3